 GERD Is Not Just About Acid

-- A weakened or poorly coordinated lower esophageal sphincter
+- A weakened or poorly coordinated lower esophageal sphincter (LES)

-- Increased abdominal pressure
+- Increased abdominal pressure stressing the esophagogastric junction

-- Heightened sensitivity of the esophagus
+- Heightened sensitivity of the esophageal lining

-- Stress-related nervous system dysregulation
+- Stress-related nervous system changes that alter digestive function

 - Breathing and posture patterns that increase reflux risk